CELEBRATING 30 YEARS OF EXCELLENCE

 Syphilis Testing

-Syphilis may seem like an ‘old’ forgotten disease which is no longer frequently discussed, but syphilis cases have in fact been on the rise in the last few years.
+Syphilis may seem like a disease that belongs to the past, and is no longer frequently discussed.
+However, syphilis cases have in fact been on the rise in the last few years, possibly resulting from decreased use of barrier contraception, now that HIV treatment is more effective and more readily available.
 While it still isn’t the most common STI infection, it certainly is very serious.
-Leaving syphilis untreated can cause serious health complications later on in life.
+Leaving syphilis untreated can cause serious health complications later in life.

 There are several stages of syphilis infection; primary, secondary and latent and late stages, the latter being the most serious.
 Regular screening is essential in preventing spread of the disease and treatment is readily available, so there’s no reason to delay getting tested.
 Testing is usually done in combination with HIV testing.